No 1 Commando

 Distinguished Conduct Medal (DCM)

-Lance Sergeant Arnold Sincup was awarded the Distinguished Conduct Medal in recognition of gallant and distinguished services in Burma.
-He is mentioned in this report about the battle at Kangaw. [view].
+Lance Sergeant Arnold Sincup was awarded the Distinguished Conduct Medal in recognition of gallant and distinguished service in Burma.

 SLAVIN, Gerrard